siemens/ix/packages/documentation/docs/guidelines/theme.md

 ## Applying only one theme to reduce build size

-Importing `siemens-ix-core.css` will load core related functionalities only, without any preloading any theme.
+Importing `siemens-ix-core.css` will load core related functionalities only, without preloading any theme or bootstrap.

 You can load a specific theme by importing the corresponding CSS file.